anooshatechx/Python-MiniProjects/Course1/README.md

 3. **Multiplication Table Generator**
    - Generates the multiplication table of a number.
-   - Can choose how far the table goes (e.g., up to 10, 20, etc.).
+   - Can choose how far the table goes (e.g. up to 10, 20, etc).
    - [Multiplication Table Generator](multiplication_table_generator.py)